LAHSHackClub/web-tutorial/README.md

 // Strings
 var doubleQuotes = "Hello World!";
-var singleQuotes = "Hello World!";
-var backticks = `Hello World!
+var singleQuotes = 'Hello World!'; // No different from double quotes var backticks = `Hello World!
 1 + 122 is ${1 + 122}, or ${integer}`; // Can be used to embed an expression or a variable

 // Booleans